Cesme and environs

 Seferihisar is a quite town which lately was awarded with the status of a "Slow City", an independent organization in Europe founded in 1999 trying to improve the quality of life in the towns within its network and which promotes a city having less traffic, local food instead of fast food, traditional life and housing, interesting places and unspoiled landscapes.
 Seferihisar is the first Turkish town to receive this status, and it certainly deserves it.

-On the southern side of the Çesme peninsula near the town of Seferihisar is the small picturesque marina of Sigacik.
-This important yachting center is surrounded by fortifications dating from the Genoese period and is a good point from which to visit the Temple of Dionysus at the antique site of Teos as well as the lovely Akkum beach.
+On the southern side of the Çesme peninsula near the town of Seferihisar is the small picturesque Sigacik.
+This important yachting center with its modern marina is surrounded by fortifications dating from the Genoese period and is a good point from which to visit the Temple of Dionysus at the antique site of Teos as well as the lovely Akkum beach.